 CIDA – the Council for Interior Design Accreditation (formerly known as FIDER) - To qualify, the degree program must have been CIDA-accredited at graduation or must have become CIDA-accredited within two years following graduation.

-NAAB – the National Architectural Accrediting Board and CACB – the Canadian Architectural Accrediting Board - To qualify, the degree program must have been accredited at graduation or within two years of graduation.
+NAAB – the National Architectural Accrediting Board and CAAB – the Canadian Architectural Accrediting Board - To qualify, the degree program must have been accredited at graduation or within two years of graduation.

 Eligibility for Candidates Outside of the U.S. and Canada